 Finding an Attorney for Commercial Drivers in Tampa, FL

-If you are a commercial driver and received a citation for a criminal traffic offense such as driving while license suspended or DUI then contact a criminal defense attorney in Tampa at the Sammis Law Firm in Tampa, Hillsborough County, FL.
+If you are a commercial driver and received a citation for a criminal traffic offense such as driving while your license is suspended or DUI, contact a criminal defense attorney in Tampa at the Sammis Law Firm in Tampa, Hillsborough County, FL.

 Call us to find out how to protect your driver’s license, your privileges to drive a commercial vehicle as a CDL holder, and your career as a commercial driver.
 Let us put our experience to work for you.